Tastesmiths Curry Kits Review

 Tastesmiths kits: Are they worth the cost and effort?

-Ocado sell the kits for £3.59.
+You can get the Tastesmiths Curry Kits for £3.99 on Amazon with FREE delivery.
 Based on the vegetables and meat needed to complete the dish, you’d average around £10 to complete the ingredient list.
 The kits suggest 2-3 servings, we’d say 3 servings easily.
-Costs can be cut be using tinned tomatoes or passata instead of fresh tomatoes etc. I highly recommend Musclefood for fresh meats to freeze and save for meals using kits like this.
+Costs can be cut by using tinned tomatoes or passata instead of fresh tomatoes etc. I highly recommend Musclefood for fresh meats to freeze and save for meals using kits like this.
 The takeaway version of this dish from our local is £6.90, but that serves 1-2 people, so it’s £13.80 excluding delivery.
 The supermarket version was £1.50 up to £3.59, depending on whether it was the premium brand or not.

 The Tastesmiths kits can easily be adapted for the slow-cooker, as long as you cook off spices and brown onions etc for the depth of flavour.
 They also give confidence to those who might never cook a curry from scratch to try it themselves.
 Tastesmiths help page on their own website contains extra guidance on slow cooking for cheaper cuts of meat.
 I suggest using coconut milk to control the hear in the dishes and passata to add liquid content if slow cooking.
 Incidentally, adding lentils and pulses into a slow cooker attempt will work well also.